a-latyshev/convex-plasticity/assembling_strategies/README.md

 ### Plasticity problem

 The elasticity case is trivial and doesn't show clearly our demands by the described above features.
-Therefore we present here a standard non-linear problem from our scientific domain - a plasticity problem.
+Therefore we present here a standard non-linear problem from our scientific domain - a plasticity one.

 The full description of the problem and its implementation on a legacy version of Fenics is introduced [here](https://comet-fenics.readthedocs.io/en/latest/demo/2D_plasticity/vonMises_plasticity.py.html).
 We focus on the following variational problem only
 $$ \int\limits_\Omega \left( \mathbf{C}^\text{tang} : \underline{\underline{\varepsilon}}(\underline{du})  \right) : \underline{\underline{\varepsilon}}(\underline{v}) dx + \int\limits_\Omega \underline{\underline{\sigma_n}} : \underline{\underline{\varepsilon}}(\underline{v}) dx - q \int\limits_{\partial\Omega_{\text{inside}}} \underline{n} \cdot \underline{v} dx = 0, \quad \forall \underline{v} \in V, $$